Cross Addiction

 Cross Addiction Causes

-There are many possible explanations for why cross addiction occurs.
-Every addict is different, and because there aren’t definitive statistics, there are only hypotheses from different addiction experts:
+There are many possible explanations for why cross addiction and cross dependence occur.
+Every addict is different, and because there aren’t definitive statistics, these are only hypotheses from different addiction experts:

 The Wiring of the Brain